ceford/cefjdemos-data-jdm-screenshots/manuals-help-installation-notes.md

 ## Joomla Installations

 Create a separate Joomla installation for each supported language.
-Each should be named jcms6xx where xx is the language code. jcms6de may be used to capture screens for both English and German.
+Each should be named jnnnxx where nnn is a version number such as 530 and xx is the language code. j5306de may be used to capture screens for both English and German.

-Go to the GitHub [Joomla repo](https://github.com/joomla/joomla-cms) and select the 6.0-dev branch.
-Scroll down to the *Steps to setup the local environment:* heading and follow the instructions to clone Joomla and set up a working site.
-Rename the site from joomla-cms to jcms6xx and use a database with a corresponding name.
+Use the latest stable version!
+Download, unpack then rename the folder.
 Do not use this site for anything other than screenshot capture.

 The method adopted mostly uses Multilingual Sample Data and Testing Sample Data but some preparation is needed first.
 This could be scripted!

 ## Prepare a Joomla installation for Screen Capture

-1. Install Joomla - set admin user name to Superman Set the Cookie Path to /jcms6xx
+1. Install Joomla - set admin user name to Superman
+    - Set the Cookie Path to /jnnnxx
-    Set default list limit to 5.
+    - Set default list limit to 5.
 2. Create Super User Playwright playwright (play123456)
 3. Create a private message from Superman to Playwright:
-    Subject: Demonstration; Text: This is a demonstration Private Message.
+    - Subject: Demonstration; Text: This is a demonstration Private Message.
 4. Create group Oddjob with Parent: Public and add to Groups with Special access.
-    Create user Oddjob / oddjob / (oddjob123%) in Group Oddjob (not Registered) Edit Global Configuration: set Administrator login to Allowed for Oddjob Edit Media / Options: set Access Admin Interface, Create, Delete and Edit to Allowed.
+    - Create user Oddjob / oddjob / (oddjob123%) in Group Oddjob (not Registered)
+    - Edit Global Configuration: set Administrator login to Allowed for Oddjob
+    - Edit Media / Options: set Access Admin Interface, Create, Delete and Edit to Allowed.
 5. Create user John Doe for user tests:
-    John Doe / johndoe / (johndoe123) / johndoe@example.com
+    - John Doe / johndoe / (johndoe123) / johndoe@example.com
 6. Create a user note for John Doe:
-    Demonstration / Uncategorised / John Doe is a pseudonym for an unknown person.
+    - Demonstration / Uncategorised / John Doe is a pseudonym for an unknown person.
 10. Enable the System - Privacy Consent plugin.
-    Login to frontend as johndoe and confirm privacy consent.
+    - Login to frontend as johndoe and confirm privacy consent.
 Then logout.
-    There may be a problem that shows the Subject as PLG_SYSTEM_PRIVACYCONSENT_SUBJECT instead of *Privacy Policy* in the Privacy Consents list.
+    - There may be a problem that shows the Subject as PLG_SYSTEM_PRIVACYCONSENT_SUBJECT instead of *Privacy Policy* in the Users/Privacy/Consents list.
 It is due to this code missing from:
     `plugins/system/privacyconsent/src/Extension/PrivacyConsent.php` from about line 39.
 ```
     /**